Minor in Museums and Cultural Heritage

 One of the following courses must be completed before starting a practicum to provide adequate background knowledge: the Core Requirement: ANTH 341/HURC 341; or one of the following Elective Requirements: ANTH 345, HART 312, or HIST 244.

-Every year, the HRC will host a 0 credit hour capstone symposium, in which students who have completed their coursework for the minor will present their practicum experiences and address what they have learned throughout the minor’s curriculum.
+Every year, the HRC will host a capstone symposium (not a course), in which students who have completed their coursework for the minor will present their practicum experiences and address what they have learned throughout the minor’s curriculum.

 Policies for the Minor in Museums and Cultural Heritage